usds/us-forms-system/docs/customizing-the-library/about-the-react-component-hierarhcy.md

-# About the component hierarchy
+# About the React component hierarchy

 The US Forms System builds a React application of a form, and determines which React components to render based on the description of the form in the form configuration file.